tandersn/GNRC-Flowgraphs/vhs_FM_dmod/README.md

 - rerun the graph

+- the video sink will output something like this:  https://www.youtube.com/watch?v=vcUB54ajYsM

 ##NOTES
 - for some captures, the FM Deemphasis parameter needs to be adjusted
 - for some captures, the sample rate you think it is, might be a little off, adjust it until the HSYNC in the image is as vertical as you can get it